jackyfkc/YAStorm/README.md

 Supervisor
 ----------
 The supervisor runs on each node.
-It receives assignments from Nimbus and assign them to workers.
+It receives assignments from Nimbus and then assign them to workers.
+It also monitors the health of the workers and respawns them if necessary.

 Internals